-In the insurance sector, a preliminary bill of the Federal Council for the amendment of the ISA foresees the competence of FINMA to exempt small insurance undertakings with innovative business models under certain conditions from insurance supervision if this serves the sustainability of the Swiss financial market and the interests of the insured are safeguarded.
-The amended ISA is expected to enter into force by 2023 at the earliest.
+In the insurance sector, a preliminary bill of the Federal Council for the amendment of the ISA foresees the competence of FINMA to exempt small insurance undertakings with innovative business models under certain conditions from insurance supervision if this serves the sustainability of the Swiss financial market and the interests of the insured are safeguarded (regulatory sandbox).
+The amended ISA is expected to enter into force in the third quarter of 2023 at the earliest.